Skip Navigation

 • “The significant value of the American principles of equality, freedom, inalienable rights, respect for individual rights, liberty, and the consent of the governed.”

-• Require instruction or instructional materials on current or controversial topics related to public policy or social affairs to be:
+The law also requires that instruction on current events or controversial topics related to public policy or social affairs be:

 • “Within the range of knowledge understanding, age, and maturity of the students receiving the instruction”; and